Column: Georgia wipes away 41 years of frustration | Times Leader

 With fire in his eyes, Bennett needed just four plays and a pass interference penalty to guide the Bulldogs on a touchdown drive that will be remembered as long as games are played between the hedges in Athens, Georgia.

-The capper was a 40-yard throw to freshman Adonai Mitchell in the right corner of a end zone, putting the Bulldogs back on top to stay at 19-18 after a two-point conversion failed.
+The capper was in the right corner of a end zone, putting the Bulldogs back on top to stay at 19-18 after a two-point conversion failed.

 That drive, that score, seemed to lift the cloud that has hovered over this program since its only consensus national title.

-When Georgia got the ball back again, Bennett extended the lead with a 15-yard touchdown throw to another freshman, Brock Bowers.
+When Georgia got the ball back again, Bennett extended the lead with to another freshman, Brock Bowers.

-And, finally, with Alabama and its Heisman Trophy-winning quarterback, Bryce Young, trying to muster a drive that could force overtime, Kelee Ringo picked off a pass and sped 79 yards in front of the Georgia bench for a clinching score.
+And, finally, with Alabama and its Heisman Trophy-winning quarterback, Bryce Young, trying to muster a drive that could force overtime, and sped 79 yards in front of the Georgia bench for the clinching score.

 After watching five other SEC schools win a total of 15 national titles since its last championship — seven of them by Alabama, including a couple at Georgia’s direct expense — the Bulldogs are back on top.